astrobsm/mdcanreg_cert/DIGITAL-OCEAN-DEPLOYMENT.md

 3. **Certificate generation issues**:
    - Check if wkhtmltopdf is installed correctly
    - Verify file permissions for temporary directories

+4. **404 Errors on App Platform**:
+   - Check the application logs in Digital Ocean dashboard for specific errors
+   - Verify that the run command is set correctly (should be `gunicorn --bind 0.0.0.0:$PORT app:app`)
+   - Make sure the PORT environment variable is being used correctly
+   - Ensure the static files are being served correctly
+   - Try redeploying the app with the minimal version using explicit commands:
+     ```
+     # Build command
+     pip install -r backend/requirements.txt

+     # Run command
+     python -c "import os; from backend.minimal_app import app; port = int(os.environ.get('PORT', 8080)); app.run(host='0.0.0.0', port=port)"
+     ```

 For additional support, consult the project documentation or contact the development team.